Introduction

 A CABG facilitates the circumvention of blood around a lesion within the coronary artery by connecting a graft to the coronary artery at a site distal to the lesion.
 This procedure can either be performed with cardiopulmonary bypass (on-pump) or without (off-pump).

 Broadly speaking, CABG is preferred to PCI in the presence of complex coronary artery disease.
-Common indications for a CABG include three-vessel disease, complex two-vessel disease, significant left main stem stenosis (>50%) or equivalent (>70% in LAD or left circumflex), presence of diabetes mellitus, or left ventricular dysfunction or mitral regurgitation.
+Common indications for a CABG include three-vessel disease, complex two-vessel disease, significant left main stem stenosis, significant proximal LAD disease, the presence of diabetes mellitus, or left ventricular dysfunction or mitral regurgitation.

 Risk Prediction in Cardiac Surgery